-- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
-This is especially true for any remaining natural corridor on site. - No vegetation may be buried or burned on site. - Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.
+- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - Where this is not possible, viable or feasible, and to the discretion and approval of the ECO, at a minimum, all alien vegetation, especially prosopis individuals, within the construction corridor is to be cleared. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
+This is especially true for any remaining natural corridor on site. - No vegetation may be buried or burned on site.
+Alien vegetation to be disposed of at an appropriate disposal site, with approval from the ECO.
+Consideration can also be given for the drop off of the alien vegetation at the local community for the use as firewood, with approval of the ECO. - Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.